hrubanj/webpage/_posts/2023-05-21-journeymans-notes-on-optimizing-sql-queries.markdown

 ### Our toy dataset
 Throughout this article, we will be using a toy dataset with data for a fictitious website.
 We have tables of `users`, `posts`, `comments`, and `visits`.
-The data is pseudo-randomly generated (see [this repository](https://github.com/hrubanj/database-playground)), and serves only for to show how to tweak queries.
+The data are pseudo-randomly generated (see [this repository](https://github.com/hrubanj/database-playground)).
+The tables are not very large, but they are large enough to demonstrate most techniques we will discuss.

 ### Horses for courses (OLAP vs. OLTP)
 Are you working with the right type of database?